APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [ggplot2](https://ggplot2.tidyverse.org/) - Resource for plotting a wide range of data (useful for visualizing survey data).
 Additional Information: GNU GENERAL PUBLIC LICENSE.
 - [tidytext](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html) - Go-to library for text mining--often used in tandem with ggplot or other text mining libraries.
 - [leafgl](https://github.com/r-spatial/leafgl) - R package for fast web-gl rendering for leaflet maps.
+- [Motif](https://cran.r-project.org/web/packages/motif/index.html) - Describes spatial patterns of categorical raster data for any defined regular and irregular areas.
+It enables spatial analysis such as search, change detection, and clustering to be performed on spatial patterns.
+- [Raster](https://cran.r-project.org/web/packages/raster/index.html) - Reading, writing, manipulating, analyzing and modeling of spatial data.
+The package implements basic and high-level functions for raster data and for vector data operations such as intersections.
+- [Rgee](https://github.com/r-spatial/rgee) - rgee is an R binding package for calling Google Earth Engine API from within R. Various functions are implemented to simplify the connection with the R spatial ecosystem.
+- [Sfnetworks](https://cran.r-project.org/web/packages/sfnetworks/index.html) - Provides a tidy approach to spatial network analysis, in the form of classes and functions that enable a seamless interaction between the network analysis package 'tidygraph' and the spatial analysis package 'sf'.
+- [Stars](https://cran.r-project.org/web/packages/stars/index.html) - Reading, manipulating, writing and plotting spatiotemporal arrays (raster and vector data cubes) in 'R', using 'GDAL' bindings provided by 'sf', and 'NetCDF' bindings by 'ncmeta' and 'RNetCDF'
+- [stplanr](https://cran.r-project.org/web/packages/stplanr/index.html) - Tools for transport planning with an emphasis on spatial transport data and non-motorized modes.
+Enables common transport planning tasks including: downloading and cleaning transport datasets; creating geographic "desire lines" from origin-destination (OD) data; route assignment, locally and via interfaces to routing services.
+- [Tmap](https://cran.r-project.org/web/packages/tmap/) - Thematic maps are geographical maps in which spatial data distributions are visualized.
+This package offers a flexible, layer-based, and easy to use approach to create thematic maps, such as choropleths and bubble maps.

 ### Other
 Other coding libraries & resources.